cassidyhall94/period-tracker/README.md

 Test the app: Thorough testing should be performed on both the frontend and backend to ensure that the app works as expected and that there are no security vulnerabilities.

 Deploy the app: The app will be deployed on a server, and the frontend and backend will be connected to allow for seamless communication and data transfer.

+// Set up an IndexedDB database in your JavaScript code, with the appropriate object stores and indexes for the data you want to store.

+// Generate an encryption key using the Web Crypto API.

+// When the user inputs data into your application, encrypt the data using the encryption key.

+// Store the encrypted data in the appropriate object store in your IndexedDB database.

+// When the user needs to access the data, retrieve the encrypted data from the IndexedDB database and decrypt it using the encryption key.

+// Make sure to handle any errors that may occur during the encryption/decryption process.

+// Test your implementation thoroughly to ensure that the data is stored and retrieved correctly and securely.

+// Provide a way for the user to reset their encryption key or passphrase, in case they forget it.